Banani-Rath/azure-devops-server-docs-pr/docs/azure-devops-and-tfs.md

 ms.date: 08/27/2017
 ---

-# Using the Azure DevOps Services, Azure DevOps Server, and Team Foundation Server (TFS) docs
+# Viewing different versions of the Azure DevOps Services, Azure DevOps Server, and Team Foundation Server (TFS) docs

 On **September 5th, 2018**, Visual Studio Team Services, the cloud-hosted set of developer collaboration and DevOps services, became **Azure DevOps Services**.
 On **November 19, 2018**, the latest version of Team Foundation Server (the on-premises server software for developer collaboration and DevOps services) had a Release Candidate as **Azure DevOps Server 2019 RC 1**.